Storyboard-fm/lambda-dynamic-ephemeral-storage-example/README.md

 # AWS Lambda Dynamic Ephemeral Storage Example

-A simple example repo that demonstrates the dynamic ephemeral storage solution for AWS Lambda outlined in the corresponding Storyboard Dev Blog post.
+A simple example repo that demonstrates the dynamic ephemeral storage solution for AWS Lambda outlined in the [corresponding post on the Storyboard Dev Blog](https://medium.com/p/8fd38c0df93d).

 The "dynamic" nature of this is possible because of the [Serverless Framework](https://www.serverless.com/)